Usila Chinantec

 Usila is a Chinantec language of Mexico.
 It is most similar to Tlacoatzintepec Chinantec, with which it has 50% intelligibility (intelligibility in the reverse direction is 85%, presumably due to greater familiarity in that direction).

+Phonology

 Like other Chinantecan and Mazatec languages, Usila Chinantec is a tonal language noted for having whistled speech.
 Its tone system is unusually finely graded, however, with five register tones and four contour tones.